 This survey is the first to report on the experience and management approaches with regards to clustering effects and the learning curve in multicentre randomised trials.
 Importantly, responders, who were highly experienced in the design and analysis of such studies, appear to have awareness of when to make such considerations.
 Whilst approaches to management are varied, and this variation may be trial dependent within Unit, reasons for approaches reported were provided and approaches justified.
 Historically, guidance on the design, analysis and reporting of randomised controlled trials was developed more generally to support consistency in approaches across a more conventional randomised controlled trial [4, 14-15], with the development of more intervention specific guidelines being established following these to address the additional complexities across different types of trials.
-[6, 16-18] Intervention specific guidelines may have led to the variation and justifications identified in this survey.
-These results highlight the need for more agreement between triallists about how to best design and analyse trials of different types and/or further research to establish optimal methods.
+[6, 16-17, 20] Intervention specific guidelines may have led to the variation and justifications identified in this survey.
+Results highlight the need for better consistency between triallists.
+Agreeing principles to guide trial design and analysis across a range of realistic clinical scenarios should be considered and/or further research to establish optimal methods.

 DECLARATIONS